mats-granath/toric-RL-decoder/docs/toric_model.md

 - rule_table: covering the interaction of different pauli operators acting on the same qubit.

 ## Perspectives approach
-To reduce the overal complexity of the problem for the agent we generate given a syndrome several perspectives centering a qubit adjacent to an excitation.
+To reduce the overal complexity of the problem for the agent we generate, given a syndrome, several perspectives centering a qubit adjacent to an excitation.

 ![](visual/perspective.png)